-- After the age of 2, female offsprings usually remain with their birth prides while the males are often driven out by the heads of the prides.
+- After the age of 2, female offsprings usually remain with their birth pride while the males are often driven out by the heads of the pride.

-- Lions become weak and aged between the age of 10 to 15.
+- Lions become weak and age between the age of 10 to 15.

 - The maximum lifespan of a lion in the wild is up to 16 years.

 - A female lion usually gives birth to a litter of 1 to 4 cubs at a time.